By Pam Kendall, Senior Analyst

 Here’s the story.
 At the end of a recent meeting, as we began to confirm dates for a future meeting, most of us pulled out our laptops and smartphones to view our calendars.
 Not so for our beloved baby boomer, who pulled out what I can only describe as a biblical-era scroll.
 I later learned this scroll was a 40-year-old calendar recorded on several hundred sheets of yellow paper taped together – and still actively used.
 Here it is, pictured below.
 I knew you’d have to see it to believe it.

 In reality, the three generations are not abruptly divided.
 They are just stages along a continuum.
-Stuck in the middle, Generation X encompasses a little bit of both the boomers and millennial generations.
+Stuck in the middle, Generation X encompasses both the boomers and millennial generations.
 Can those who fall into that middle ground of Generation X play a positive role in communicating in both directions?
 Can they help baby boomers and millennials (possibly the two most polarizing generations) successfully work together?

 I think so!
 And when it comes to relying on Generation Xers to bridge the gap, I can’t think of a better environment for building bridges than the open office.